-First, the plaintiffs ask this Court to erect a dangerous and illogical rule under which firearms become effectively immune from regulation the instant they are deemed in "common use" based on nationwide sales and manufacturing figures.
-This market-share "common use" test divorces the Second Amendment from the self-defense right it protects, cannot be reconciled with either the Supreme Court's decision in Heller or common sense, and is inconsistent with core principles of federalism.
+Everytown files this brief to highlight three errors in the panel's analysis, and to explain why Maryland's law comports with the Second Amendment.
+First, the panel erected a dangerous and illogical rule under which firearms become effectively immune from regulation as soon as they are deemed in "common use" based on nationwide sales and manufacturing figures.
+The panel's market-share "common use" test divorces the Second Amendment from the self-defense right it protects, and cannot be reconciled with either the Supreme Court's decision in Heller or the circuit decisions addressing the issue.
 Indeed, the Seventh Circuit expressly rejected this theory of "common use" as circular, and the D.C.
 Circuit implicitly rejected it in favor of a test more closely linked to the core Second Amendment right recognized in Heller: "the right of self-defense."
 554 U.S. at 632.

-Second, the plaintiffs have not met their burden of showing that Massachusetts's law substantially restricts their ability to defend themselves with firearms.
-The individual plaintiffs already own semiautomatic firearms, and the law allows them to keep those weapons for self-defense.
-The plaintiffs have not put forth any evidence showing that these weapons (and the hundreds of firearm models that Massachusetts permits) are inadequate for self-defense.
-Nor have they shown that the regulated assault weapons and large-capacity magazines are reasonably necessary for self-defense.
+Second, the panel failed to hold the plaintiffs to their burden of showing that the law substantially restricts their ability to defend themselves with firearms.
+The plaintiffs already own semiautomatic firearms, and Maryland's law allows them to keep those weapons for self-defense.
+The plaintiffs have not put forth any evidence showing that these weapons (and the hundreds of firearm models that Maryland permits) are inadequate for self-defense.
+Nor have they shown that the regulated firearms are reasonably necessary for self-defense.